 Profitability is the ability of a business to generate profit from its revenue and is indicated in the financial projections template by the profit margin ratio.
-The ratio is an indicator of how well a business can control its expenses in relation to its revenue, and represents the percentage of revenue left after deducting all expenses.
-The ratio is sometimes referred to as the return on sales (ROS), or net margin ratio.
+Additionally the ratio is an indicator of how well a business can control its expenses in relation to its revenue, and represents the percentage of revenue left after deducting all expenses.
+The ratio is sometimes referred to as the return on sales (ROS), or net profit margin ratio.

 Profit Margin Ratio Formula